 The proper allocation of global vs. US investments is tricky.
 This is where investing is part science but mostly art.

-For example, Vanguard recently increased the allocation in their LifeStrategy funds to have roughly 40% of their stock investments outside the US.
+For example, Vanguard has steadily increased the allocation in their LifeStrategy funds to have roughly 40% of their stock investments outside the US.
 You can geek out on more research from Vanguard here if you like.
-If you just look at the economic value, the US economy is roughly 50% of the global economy in total, so a 50% allocation to global stocks makes sense from that perspective.
+If you just look at the economic value, the US economy is roughly 25% of the global economy in total.

-Overall, according to research from multiple sources I’ve read, portfolios that hold between 25% – 50% of their stocks in global companies are getting the diversification benefit.
-So pick a number and move on!
+Overall, according to research from multiple sources I’ve read, investment portfolios that hold between 20% – 40% of their stocks in global companies are getting a meaningful diversification benefit.

 The outrageous expenses charged by many financial advisors should in my view be illegal.
 Does anyone have a right to charge a percent of your hard-earned assets every year just for the privilege of being able to call themselves your financial advisor?